Zero Emissions World

 Molding the core brand strategy

-I created & facilitated multiple brand strategy workshops with the core members & key stakeholders to surface how we wanted to position the org in the market, who the target audiences was, how we would want to stand out from competitors, what the overatching goals are, what the tone of voice + look & feel should be, etc.
+We ran multiple brand strategy workshops with key stakeholders & core members to discover how we could position the org in the market, who the target audiences were, how we'd want to stand out from competitors, what the major goals are, what the tone of voice + look & feel should be, etc.

 Vision